Rikthus/minishell/README.md

 - if removing path and try to execute commands **DONE**
 - message when trying to use an unknown command **DONE**
 - heredoc on cmd 3 or more if piped cmds **DONE**
-- sefault when heredoc in first or second cmd and heredocs in 3rd or more cmd
+- sefault when heredoc in first or second cmd and heredocs in 3rd or more cmd **DONE**
+- after multiple pipes redir on outfile doesn't work **DONE**

 **TESTS**
 - while true; do leaks minishell; sleep 1.6; clear; done (test leaks during exec)